JimFran/golang-projects/golang-api/README.md

 - `backend-gorilla-mux`: It implements the same `CRUD` API with golang `gorilla mux` module.
 Additionally we added a simple middleware for authentication.

-- `backend-swagger`: It implemnts the same API as in the other projects but here we are using `swagger` to create the API and middlewares.
+- `backend-swagger`: It implements the same API as in the other projects but here we are using `swagger` to create the API and middlewares.

 ## Run the postgres database